cchalm/blundering-savant/STYLE_GUIDE.md

 ## Naming Conventions

 ### General Rules
-- Use camelCase for local variables and functions
+- Use camelCase for local variables and unexported functions
 - Use PascalCase for exported functions, types, and constants
-- Use ALL_CAPS for constants (exported or not)
+- Use MixedCaps instead of underscores (Go convention)
 - Avoid stuttering (e.g., `http.HTTPServer` should be `http.Server`)

 ### Variables